peteroupc/MailLib/api/com.upokecenter.mail.NamedAddress.md

 **Parameters:**

-* <code>displayName</code> - The address's display name.
-Can be null or empty, in which case the email address is used instead.
+* <code>displayName</code> - The display name of the email address.
+Can be null or empty.
 Encoded words under RFC 2047 will not be decoded.

 * <code>address</code> - An email address.